Ravn-Tech/HyperTag/README.md

 # HyperTag

+HyperTag helps humans intuitively express how they think about their files using tags and machine learning.
+Instead of introducing proprietary file formats like other existing file organization tools, HyperTag just smoothly layers on top of your existing files without any fuss.

+**Objective Function**: Minimize time between a thought and access to all relevant files.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**